 The Group's long-established teamwork value has been an enduring value that guides employees in their day-to-day working lives.
-The Group ran the annual All-employee survey which had an engagement score of 84% for 22/23 period.
+The Group ran the annual All-employee survey which had an engagement score of 85% for 23/24 period (2023: 84%).
 The results are viewed as representative of the majority of employee voices and shape the cultural agenda, ensuring that employee sentiment is considered in all key decision making.

 The Group and Company engages with all employees through a combination of engagement methods which encourage two-way dialogue between the Board and employees.
 These include face-to-face discussions at meetings, site visits, and attendance at employee events.
-With 2022/23 being the first year in which in-person engagements could fully resume, the Board-employee programme travelled to 32 sites encompassing all of SSE's Business Units and several corporate functions.